At the Corner Project in New York, drug users are monitored for safety

 Another commonly held belief is that a safe injection site would implicitly condone the use of drugs and lead to increased use.
 And yet we now know that theory starts to fray when we look at what has happened at the Corner Project and at a place called InSite in Vancouver, Canada, which Liz Evans also helped found.

-started as a pilot project in 2003 and was the first legal supervised drug injection site in North America.
-To help manage the opioid crisis in Canada, Health Canada has approved more sites
+InSite started as a pilot project in 2003 and was the first legal supervised drug injection site in North America.
+To help manage the opioid crisis in Canada, Health Canada has approved more sites in recent months.

 Though the centers don’t provide any illicit drugs, the medical staff are there to provide first aid, including naloxone for overdoses, addiction counseling and mental health assistance.
 InSite has seen more than 3 million people since it opened, treated over 6,000 overdoses and not had a single person die.